tinuzz/taggert/README.md

 * Lets you remove tags from images, too
 * Uses GSettings to store runtime configuration options
 * Uses pytz to (hopefully) reliably calculate timezone offsets for tracks
+* Configurable colors for drawing tracks and markers

 Prerequisites
 -------------